Edited By John Smits

-This post will give you an in-depth explanation about the pulled pork temperature and show you how to perfect this dish each and every time.
+So I will give you an in-depth explanation of the pulled pork temperature and show you how to cook mouth-watering, fall-apart pulled pork each and every time.
 Let’s get started!

 So, you may be wondering:

 200° F is another temp for pulled pork that gets thrown around a lot in the bbq world.
 Part of the differences in opinion out there are due to a phenomenon known as carryover cooking.
-Understand, when you take a large piece of meat off the grill, it will continue cooking, up to ten degrees at a time.
+When you take a large piece of meat off the grill, it will continue cooking, up to 5°F.

-Therefore, once you remove the pork from the heat source at the 195 degree mark, the meat will cook, reaching around 200°F. Cook it to 200°F, and it’ll hit 205°F. Cooking the large cut of meat past 205°F takes it to 210°F, and you risk drying it out.
+Therefore, once you remove the pork from the heat source at the 195°F mark, the meat will cook, reaching around 200°F. Cook it to 200°F, and it’ll hit 205°F. Cooking the large cut of meat past 205°F takes it to 210°F, and you risk drying it out.

 Here’s another question you may have:

-You will find some people recommending to take the smoked pork off the grill at 185°F. I personally find that the internal temperature at this point will give you chewy, tough pulled pork – keep cooking a few more degrees, and you’ll have sublimely tender and delicious pulled pork.
+You will find some people recommending taking the smoked pork off the grill at 185°F. I personally find that the internal temperature at this point will give you chewy, tough pulled pork – keep cooking a few more degrees, and you’ll have sublimely tender and delicious pulled pork.

 To understand the importance of the temperature of the meat, you have to first understand what happens when you cook pork butt.
 Here is the lowdown:

-At around 105 – 122 degrees, the proteins in the meat begin to denature and at about 120 degrees, it will turn opaque in the center.
+At around 105°F – 122°F, the proteins in the meat begin to denature, and at about 120°F, it will turn opaque in the center.
 The meat is quite juicy and firm at this point.

-At 140 degrees, the meat turns from pink to brown-grey color and releases a lot of juice.
+At 140°F, the meat exterior turns from pink to brown-grey color and releases a lot of juice.
 It will shrink in size and take on a chewy texture as the collagen, a connective tissue, begins to denature.
-Meat is both firm and moist.
+The meat is both firm and moist.

-When the pork reaches 160 degrees the collagen begins to dissolve to gelatin – this process accelerates and continues up to the 180 degree mark.
+When the pork reaches 160°F, the collagen begins to dissolve to gelatin – this process accelerates and continues up to the 180°F mark.
 Past this heating mark, the muscle fibers begin to tear apart, making it easy to pull the pulled pork apart.

 Prior to enrolling in culinary school, I would time the cooking process instead of relying on the internal temp.
 The issue here, though, is that the risk of error is too high.
-After all, cooking time can be impacted by the size of the pork butt, the type of smoker you use, the quality of your cooking fire, and the weather outside.
+Cooking time can be impacted by the size of the pork butt, the type of smoker you use, the quality of your cooking fire, and the weather outside.
 Different chunks of meat cook differently, too.

 Learn from my mistakes and use a food thermometer to check the internal temperature.
-Once you give this trick a try I can guarantee that you will never go back!
+Once you give a thermometer a try, I can guarantee that you will never go back!

-Now, pork butt, also known as Boston butt, is sometimes used interchangeably with pork shoulder, but this isn’t exactly correct.
 The pork butt consists of portions of the neck, shoulder blade, and upper arm.
 It’s a tough cut of meat (don’t worry, the low and slow cooking process will transform it into an amazingly tender bite), and it is made up of quite a bit of connective tissue.

-The pork shoulder – sometimes referred to as the picnic shoulder – is from a similar part of the pig but the pork shoulder is thinner and has less marbling and fat.
-Pulled pork can be made from smoked pork shoulder as well.
+The pork shoulder – sometimes referred to as the picnic shoulder – is from a similar part of the pig.
+However, the pork shoulder is thinner and has less marbling and fat.
+Excellent pulled pork can be made from smoked pork shoulder as well.
 However, I generally find that the texture and taste aren’t on par with pork butts.

 The extra collagen in the pork butt is what makes gives that full, delicious flavor and that fall-apart texture.
-It is difficult to replicate.
+It is BBQ perfection.

 Now that you understand the basics of the internal temperature, here is a comprehensive guide to making pulled pork: